polla-fattah/polla-fattah.github.io/_projects/2013-12-01-measure-behaviour-changes.md

 layout: project
 title: "Measure Changes in Behavior"
 organization: "University of Nottingham"
+description: "Measure changes in behavior of users of public good simulation for researchers of economic school at the University of Nottingham using customized algorithm"
 date: 2013-12-01
 background: "/img/projects/library.jpg"
 category: application # application, webapp, website,